HombreOso/first_flutter_project/strategy.md

     - By tapping on speicfic daytime in the day view
     - By tapping on the floating button "+"

-- In all these cases, a screen with task details should appear
+- In all these cases, a screen with task details should appear.
+Fields to fill out:
+    - Start daytime
+    - End daytime (consider transition to the next day, i.e. tasks over midnight), i.e. deadline
+    - Task name
+    - Category name (select from categories collection) + enable to add a new category
+    - Priority (setup enum of five priority stages)

 - A synchronisation with google or microsoft (and also other) calendars should be considered too